Sustainability is our foundation

 Human rights are embedded in our Code of Conduct, which states that we follow all labor and employment laws in the countries in which we operate, including laws pertaining to child labor and employee rights, such as freedom of association, privacy, and equal opportunity employment.

-Our suppliers are also required to abide by our Code of Conduct in their business dealings with us.
+Our suppliers are also expected to demonstrate the principles expressed in our Code of Conduct in their business dealings with us.
 We periodically assess and review our suppliers for compliance risks, including for labor and Code of Conduct issues.

 Versum Materials is concerned that the trade of Conflict Minerals – tantalum, tin, tungsten and gold (3TG)—mined in the Democratic Republic of the Congo (DRC), or adjoining countries, and other high-risk, conflict-affected areas around the world may be fueling human rights atrocities.
 As a result, we support the actions of governments and organizations to increase supply chain transparency and enable companies to source conflict-free 3TG.
 We seek to source any 3TG found in our products from suppliers that do not directly or indirectly finance armed conflict or human rights abuses in the DRC, adjoining countries or other high-risk, conflict-affected areas around the world.